powerofcode2023/powerofcode2023/README.md

 - 👋 Hi, I’m @powerofcode2023
 - 👀 I’m interested in developper fullstack, machine learning, cybersecurity, games development
-- 🌱 I’m currently learning shell, C,..
+- 🌱 I’m currently learning shell, C,python
 - 💞️ I’m looking to collaborate on projects to bring my experience !
 - 📫 How to reach me :
 - On github, for now